eclipse-hono/hono/site/content/api/Telemetry-API.md

 **Preconditions**

 1. Client has established an AMQP connection with Hono.
-2. Client has established an AMQP link in role *receiver* with Hono using source address `telemetry/${tenant_id}` where `tenant_id` represents the ID of the tenant the client wants to retrieve telemetry data for.
+2. Client has established an AMQP link in role *receiver* with Hono using source address `telemetry/${tenant_id}` where `${tenant_id}` represents the ID of the tenant the client wants to retrieve telemetry data for.

 Hono supports *AT MOST ONCE* delivery of messages only.
-A client therefore MUST use `settled` for the `snd-settle-mode` and `first` for the `rcv-settle-mode` fields of its `attach` frame during link establishment.
+A client therefore MUST use `settled` for the *snd-settle-mode* and `first` for the *rcv-settle-mode* fields of its *attach* frame during link establishment.
 All other combinations are not supported by Hono and result in the termination of the link.

 A client MAY indicate to Hono during link establishment that it wants to distribute the telemetry messages received for a given tenant among multiple consumers by including a link property `subscription-name` whose value is shared by all other consumers of the tenant.
 Hono ensures that messages from a given device are delivered to the same consumer.
-Note that this also means that telemetry messages MAY not be evenly distributed among consumers, e.g. when only a single device sends data.
+Note that this also means that telemetry messages MAY not be evenly distributed among consumers, e.g. when only a single device sends data. **NB** This feature is not supported yet.

-In addition a client MAY include a boolean link property `ordering-required` with value `false` during link establishment in order to indicate to Hono that it does not require messages being delivered strictly in order per device but instead allows for messages being distributed evenly among the consumers.
+In addition a client MAY include a boolean link property `ordering-required` with value `false` during link establishment in order to indicate to Hono that it does not require messages being delivered strictly in order per device but instead allows for messages being distributed evenly among the consumers. **NB** This feature is not supported yet.

 **Message Flow**

 The following sequence diagram illustrates the flow of messages involved in a *Business Application* receiving a telemetry data message from Hono.

-Note that the sequence diagram is based on the [Hybrid Connection Model]({{< relref "Topology-Options.md" >}}) topology option.

 ![Receive Telemetry Data](../consume-telemetry-data.png)

-1. *Business Application* connects to *Dispatch Router*. *Dispatch Router* successfully verifies credentials.
-1. *Business Application* establishes link with *Dispatch Router* for receiving telemetry data for tenant `TENANT`. *Dispatch Router* successfully verifies that client is allowed to receive data for tenant `TENANT`.
 1. *Dispatch Router* delivers telemetry message to *Business Application*.

 {{% note %}}